 Q: How does the slope of a tangent line relate to velocity?

 A: If you have a position function s(t) that gives the position of an object at time t, then the derivative s'(t) represents the instantaneous velocity of the object at time t.
-Therefore, the slope of the tangent line to the position function at a particular time is equal to the object's velocity at that time.
+So, the slope of the tangent line to the position function at a particular time is equal to the object's velocity at that time.

 Conclusion